 The Decision Matrix has also allowed us to balance multiple project needs with Staff and Board capacity.
 When working with teens and other special populations, it is extremely valuable to take the necessary precautions to prevent burnout, as this work can be very intensive, particularly during peak retreat season.
 At iBme, many of our staff wear multiple hats – regularly taking initiative to act as retreat managers, teachers, mentors, and so forth.
 Implementing transparent and collaborative decision making systems that center universal human needs assists us in fostering healthy interpersonal relationships between Staff and Board members and to avoid burnout.

-In some ways, establishing greater collaboration and transparency in our resource allocation is already underway.
+Establishing greater collaboration and transparency in our resource allocation is underway.
 In late 2018, we began a process of transparent budgeting and financial review that is shared among all iBme staff members.
 The full staff team regularly discusses organizational financial questions and has shifted into a role of much greater co-holding of financial decisions, sustainability, and risk.

 Next Steps in Collaborative Leadership

 - Currently, how does information flow throughout the organization in multiple directions, particularly between the central office staff, regional retreat staff, and from those in leadership positions, and vice versa?
 Other info flow channels include Board – Staff, Staff – community, community – Staff, participants, and regional staff, and others left unnamed.

 - What information is flowing through the channels identified above in #1?
 Is information flowing that doesn’t need to be (overflow)?; is information stuck in bottlenecks or not being communicated?

 - Where are there current gaps in our information flows?

 - How can we address those gaps in flow and open new channels so that information flows freely?
 The goal is ensuring that all members of the iBme community feel they are getting the information they need in order to fully participate in our collaborative processes and co-hold the organization.